THE DIGITAL DIVIDE ACROSS AUSTRALIA

 OUR DIGITAL INCLUSION PROGRAM

 Device poverty is widespread across regional Australia.
 Our Digital Inclusion Program offers a direct solution to this issue, placing laptops at the fingertips of students in need and giving them critical e-safety and digital skills required to safely navigate the digital world.
-We have provided 3,200 students with a quality laptop.
+We have distributed 6,700 quality laptops impacting the lives of 11,381 students.
 We especially work with First Nations, migrant/refugee backgrounds and regional communities, who experience digital inequality most sharply.

 Digital access empowers students, enabling them to tap into the opportunities and services which the digital world offers.
 Beneficiaries of our program have used their devices to apply for university, start online businesses, study online, help Mum and Dad with the books on farm, and access mental health support programs.
 Postcode should not determine participation in the digital lifesphere.
 We have connected students from as far afield as Cape York, Mt Isa, Melbourne, Wiluna and Wollongong.
 The digital world belongs to all of us and no Australian child should be left behind.